Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Security:** Validate all data coming from the frontend and the blockchain before applying state changes to ensure system integrity.

 ---
+## Security and Key Management

+The DApp requires access to a Cardano wallet's payment signing and verification keys to perform actions such as creating scripts or redeeming milestones.

+### Key Handling

+- The `skey` and `vkey` are stored in environment variables:
+  - `KEY_SKEY_ENCRYPTED`
+  - `KEY_VKEY`

+- These values are:
+  - Base64-encoded
+  - Encrypted using GPG
+  - Not stored on disk or in source control

+### Runtime Workflow

+1. Read the environment variables.
+2. Decode from base64.
+3. Decrypt using a local GPG private key.
+4. Use the keys for signing transactions or interacting with scripts.

+This approach avoids storing raw keys on disk and ensures keys are only available at runtime in a controlled environment.

+---
 # Roles

 ###  User Roles